How to Enable Parental Controls on the iPad

 - Go to Settings, followed by General, and finally, Restrictions.

 - Select Choose Enable Restrictions and confirm with the four-digit passcode.

 - All the parental controls are bundled together on the Restrictions page.
 Move the slider on each option to enable or disable it.

-The main parental control options here include in-app purchases, privacy settings, content restrictions, and app blocking.
-Carefully consider all of these options, and which ones do you want to enable.
+Here, the main parental control options include in-app purchases, privacy settings, content restrictions, and app blocking.
+Carefully consider all of these options and which ones you want to enable.

 There is no right or wrong way about this.
-You can choose all the parental controls that you deem fit for your child, or even an elderly family member.
+You can choose all the parental controls you deem fit for your child or even an elderly family member.

 Managing Parental Controls

 Based on experience, parental controls aren’t something you set and forget about.
 Today’s youngest generation is much more determined and tech-savvy when it comes to bypassing the controls you’ve put in place.
 Parental controls across the board aren’t bulletproof.
 It’s a good idea to do a periodic check to ensure that the parental controls are still intact if you have an especially determined child.
 If we’re being honest, there are tons of TikTok videos alone waiting to show your child how to bypass controls (and many more on YouTube).

 Do you use parental controls on your devices?
 If so, which ones do you leave on, and which ones do you disable?
 Feel free to talk about your experience with the iPad’s Parental Controls app in the comments section below.

 Disclaimer: Some pages on this site may include an affiliate link.
 This does not effect our editorial in any way.